L. S. Lowry: Education

-After leaving school, Lowry began a career working for the Pall Mall Company, later collecting rents.
-He would spend some time in his lunch hour at Buile Hill Park and in the evenings took private art lessons in antique and freehand drawing.
+After leaving school, Lowry began a career working for the Pall Mall Company, later collecting rents, he would spend some time in his lunch hour at Buile Hill Park and in the evenings took private art lessons in antique and freehand drawing.
 In 1905, he secured a place at the Manchester School of Art, where he studied under the French Impressionist, Pierre Adolphe Valette.
 Lowry was full of praise for Valette as a teacher, remarking "I cannot over-estimate the effect on me of the coming into this drab city of Adolphe Valette, full of French impressionists, aware of everything that was going on in Paris".
 In 1915 he moved on to the Royal Technical Institute, Salford (later to become the Royal Technical College, Salford and now the University of Salford) where his studies continued until 1925.
 There he developed an interest in industrial landscapes and began to establish his own style.
+There is no record of him serving in WW1.

 Lowry's oil paintings were originally impressionistic and dark in tone but D. B. Taylor of the Manchester Guardian took an interest in his work and encouraged him to move away from the sombre palette he was using.
 Taking this advice on board, Lowry began to use a white background to lighten the pictures.
 He developed a distinctive style of painting and is best known for his urban landscapes peopled with human figures, often referred to as "matchstick men".
+According to art critic Simon Hucker, "he [Lowry] is much more sophisticated than that… This idea that he's a naive painter who can't paint any better … god, he can paint, he's a proper impressionist.
+These people are not caricatures – he can give you the impression of a man with a couple of strokes at the brush.
+In these little tiny figures you get a lot of story, and that’s his genius."
 He also painted mysterious unpopulated landscapes, brooding portraits and the unpublished "marionette" works, which were only found after his death.